Shazeen15/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?
+ - Acessibility on the web is the ability for someone who does not have the ability to use your website in the original format can alter it in a way that they can then use it.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+    - make sure my web can be use with a screen reader
+    - my website can be read in different language
 3. How would you explain the concept of a variable to someone new to programming?
+    - Variables in programming hold the value that you give to the variable.
 4. What is the purpose of using functions in code?
+    - Functions allow you to give what you are targetting action and tells them what to do.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.